It is a type of primary ciliary dyskinesia characterized by the internal organs’ inverted position.

-The signs and symptoms that the syndrome presents vary, it may be caused by changes (mutations) in some recessive genes.
+The signs and symptoms that the syndrome presents vary; it may be caused by changes (mutations) in some recessive genes.

-There is no cure for Kartagener syndrome and the treatment will vary according to the signs and symptoms that occur in each individual.
+There is no cure for Kartagener syndrome, and the treatment will vary according to the signs and symptoms that occur in each individual.

 Kartagener syndrome can be caused by changes (mutations) in many genes.

-The movements of the cilia are coordinated wave motions, which are important for the normal functioning of some organs and tissues of the body and ensure the proper placement of the organs during embryonic development.
+The movements of the cilia are coordinated wave motions, which are essential for the normal functioning of some organs and tissues of the body and ensure the proper placement of the organs during embryonic development.

 Mutations that originate in these genes cause immobility of the cilia or abnormal movements, which leads to the presentation of the signs and symptoms characteristic of Kartagener syndrome.